-In 2008, Holtz earned Conference USA Coach of the Year honors, while leading the Pirates to a spot in the Conference USA Championship game.
+In 2008, Holtz' Pirates earned a spot in the Conference USA Championship game.
 ECU defeated Tulsa to claim the program's first conference title in 32 years, earning a bid to the AutoZone Liberty Bowl.
 During that season, Holtz led the Pirates to a No. 14 ranking in the polls and victories over No. 17 Virginia Tech and No. 8 West Virginia.

 Holtz continued his success at East Carolina in 2009, leading the Pirates to a second consecutive Conference USA Championship.
 They became the first team in C-USA Championship game history to post consecutive victories.

 Prior to his time in Greenville, Holtz spent six seasons at South Carolina.
 He wore several hats during his tenure with the Gamecocks, coaching the quarterbacks his first four seasons, before handling the tight ends in 2003 and then returning to guide the signal-callers in `04.
 He displayed his all-around abilities as a coach in working closely with the Gamecock offense in addition to handling a variety of duties as assistant head coach under his father, the legendary Lou Holtz.